WiX-Toolset-Pills-15mg/Start-Condition/doc/article/README.md

 WiX Toolset offers the `<Condition>` element that can help us in this scenario.

-## Prerequisite
+## Implementation

+### Step 0 - Create the installer project

-Create a WiX Toolset installer project that deploys a single file.
+Create a simple installer project that deploys a single dummy file.
+Let's call the project `ImmediateCustomAction`.

-- See the [My First Installer](https://github.com/WiX-Toolset-Pills-15mg/My-First-Installer) tutorial for an example.
+See the [My First Installer](https://github.com/WiX-Toolset-Pills-15mg/My-First-Installer) tutorial for an example.

-## Step 1 - Create the `ALLOW_TO_INSTALL` property
+### Step 1 - Create the `ALLOW_TO_INSTALL` property

 First of all, let's create a simple "public" property called `ALLOW_TO_INSTALL`: